quiltingcode/disneysidekicks/README.md

 * I used two different websites for help learning how to shuffle the questions array each time a game was started.
 I used [Geeks for Geeks](https://www.geeksforgeeks.org/shuffle-or-randomize-a-list-in-java/) and [Sebhastian.com](https://sebhastian.com/shuffle-array-javascript/#:~:text=A%20JavaScript%20array%20elements%20can,using%20the%20sort()%20method.&text=The%20JavaScript%20Array%20sort(),value%20returned%20by%20that%20function.)
 * The quiz questions were created with the aid of [Bustle.com](https://www.bustle.com/entertainment/91807-35-disney-sidekicks-ranked-from-meeko-flit-to-the-seven-dwarves)
 * I used a YouTube tutorial by [The Coding Train](https://www.youtube.com/watch?v=MLtAMg9_Svw) to learn how to add a countdown timer element to the page.
-* Information for how to start a countdown timer from a button click [W3Schools](https://www.w3schools.com/jsref/met_element_addeventlistener.asp)
+* Information for how to start a countdown timer from a button click was found at [W3Schools](https://www.w3schools.com/jsref/met_element_addeventlistener.asp)
-* Information for how to restore spliced items from an array [Stack Overflow](https://stackoverflow.com/questions/58220174/bring-all-items-back-in-an-array-after-using-splice-to-remove-them)
+* Information for how to restore spliced items from an array was found at [Stack Overflow](https://stackoverflow.com/questions/58220174/bring-all-items-back-in-an-array-after-using-splice-to-remove-them)

 ### Media
 * The images used in this website were sourced from:
-  ** imgbin.com
+  * imgbin.com
-  ** pngwing.com
+  * pngwing.com
 * The background image was sourced from https://fondosmil.com/disney
 * The question images were compressed using [TinyPNG](https://tinypng.com/)
 * The stopwatch icon is from [Font Awesome](https://fontawesome.com/v5/icons/stopwatch?s=regular&f=classic)